tohugaby/pur_beurre/README.md

  For connection initialization you need a mysql username and password.
  Used mysql user need sufficient privileges to create database.
+ If settings.MYSQL_USERNAME and if settings.MYSQL_PASSWORD are empty strings, there will be asked.
  Password is not echoed.